cysouw/diathesis/text/c01_introduction.md

 The six diatheses (and the corresponding role-remappings) are the following:

-- [@Last b], *in* antipassive: changing the cut object *Nagel* from accusative to prepositional object, see [@sec:prepositions-in-antipassive].
+- [@last b], *in* antipassive: changing the cut object *Nagel* from accusative to prepositional object, see [@sec:prepositions-in-antipassive].
-- [@Last c], possessor raising: changing the possessor of the cut object *Patient* from adnominal genitive into dative, see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+- [@last c], possessor raising: changing the possessor of the cut object *Patient* from adnominal genitive into dative, see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
-- [@Last d], resultative: adding a new accusative object *Schlitz* as the result of the cutting, see [@sec:prepositions-action-result].
+- [@last d], resultative: adding a new accusative object *Schlitz* as the result of the cutting, see [@sec:prepositions-action-result].
-- [@Last e], adjunct addition: adding an optional instrument *Fräser*, see [@sec:prepositions-comitative-intrumental].
+- [@last e], adjunct addition: adding an optional instrument *Fräser*, see [@sec:prepositions-comitative-intrumental].
-- [@Last f], instrument anticausative: turning the instrument *Fräser* from prepositional phrase to nominative, see [@sec:prepositions-transitive-conciliative].
+- [@last f], instrument anticausative: turning the instrument *Fräser* from prepositional phrase to nominative, see [@sec:prepositions-transitive-conciliative].
-- [@Last g], *lassen + Infinitiv* causative: adding a new causer *Assistent* and demoting the nominative *Fräser* to accusative, see [@sec:infinitive-lassen-causative].
+- [@last g], *lassen + Infinitiv* causative: adding a new causer *Assistent* and demoting the nominative *Fräser* to accusative, see [@sec:infinitive-lassen-causative].

 ### Fixed stacks

 There are a few examples of diatheses that look like stacks of two diatheses, but on closer inspection it turns out that the intermediate construction does not exist.
 A few major examples of such ~~fixed stacks~~ are exemplified below.

-There is an infamous anticausative diathesis that needs a reflexive pronoun, which is attested for a large, but restricted group of verbs like *schließen* 'to close' [@Next a,b], see [@sec:reflexive-anticausative].
+There is an infamous anticausative diathesis that needs a reflexive pronoun, which is attested for a large, but restricted group of verbs like *schließen* 'to close' [@next a,b], see [@sec:reflexive-anticausative].
 A completely different group of verbs also has an anticausative diathesis with a reflexive pronoun, but only with an additional evaluative adverbial.
-This is for example attested with *verkaufen* 'to sell' [@Next c,d], see [@sec:adverbial-reflexive-transitive-anticausative].
+This is for example attested with *verkaufen* 'to sell' [@next c,d], see [@sec:adverbial-reflexive-transitive-anticausative].
 In this case, the diathesis is marked by both the reflexive pronoun and the presence of an adverbial, and neither is possible without the other.
 Such a combination of two obligatorily co-occurring formal marking strategies is called a ~~fixed stack~~.

 :::ex
 a.
 Ich schließe die Tür.